 Sakhalin Energy has been informing and consulting a range of stakeholders about the Sakhalin-2 project since 1994.
-Stakeholders addressed in this document include:
+This document covers stakeholders of the operational phase of the Sakhalin-2 project including:

-- potentially directly affected communities2; - vulnerable community groups3; - stakeholders in Japan, particularly on Hokkaido Island; - community initiative groups/associations and other non-governmental organisations (local, regional, international); - media (local, regional, national, international) and other interest groups such as academic institutions and research foundations: - other communities of Sakhalin.
+- potentially directly affected communities4: - vulnerable community groups5; - stakeholders in Japan, particularly on Hokkaido Island; - community initiative groups/associations and other non-governmental organisations (local, regional, international); - media (local, regional, national, international) and other interest groups such as academic institutions and research foundations: - other communities of Sakhalin.